paperless-ngx/paperless-ngx/docs/extending.rst

 *   The translated strings need to be placed in the "src-ui/src/locale/" folder.
 *   In order to extract added or changed strings from the source files, call ``ng xi18n --ivy``.

-Adding new languages requires adding the translated files in the "src-ui/src/locale/" fodler and adjusting a couple files.
+Adding new languages requires adding the translated files in the "src-ui/src/locale/" folder and adjusting a couple files.

 1. Adjust "src-ui/angular.json":